timlac/eyewitness-voice-classification/README.md

 # eyewitness-voice-classification
-Machine learning predicts accuracy in eyewitnesses voices
+Machine learning to predict accuracy in eyewitnesses voices